 PET scan.
 This imaging test uses a type of sugar that is radioactive.
 This sugar is injected into your blood.
 Cancer cells absorb large amounts of the sugar, compared to normal cells.
 After the injection, you lie on a table in a PET scanner, while your whole body is imaged.
 A special camera takes pictures of the radioactive areas found in your body.
 A PET scan is not very detailed, but can sometimes find tumors too small to be seen on other tests.
 If an abnormal area is seen, your doctor will likely order another test for more information.
 This may be a CT scan or MRI.
 New technology combines PET and CT scans for more detailed images all at once.

 Lab tests.
 Bone metastasis can cause many substances to be released into the blood in amounts that are higher than normal.
 Two such substances are calcium and an enzyme called alkaline phosphatase.
 Blood tests for these substances can help diagnose bone metastasis.
-Doctors can also measure the levels of these chemicals over time to check your response to treatment.
-Higher levels of these substances can be a sign of other health problems besides metastasis.
+Healthcare providers can also measure the levels of these chemicals over time to check your response to treatment.
+But remember, higher levels of these substances can be a sign of other health problems besides metastasis.

 Biopsy.
-Your doctor may recommend a bone biopsy to be sure there is bone metastasis.
+Your healthcare provider may suggest a bone biopsy to be sure a change is bone metastasis.
 A sample of bone is removed and checked under a microscope.
 This is often done when imaging tests and blood tests suggest, but don't confirm, you have metastasis.

 Bisphosphonates (medicines that slow down bone cells called osteoclasts)